14 Skills That Will Make You a Designer Rockstar

 10. Word processing software

 Text is one of the key design elements and although designers don’t write it, they need to know how to present it.
 This includes choosing knowledge of typography, but also might require additional skills in the realm of word processing software.
-For example, some knowledge of Microsoft Word or Adobe Acrobat will be useful for print designs.
+For example, some knowledge of Microsoft Word or Adobe Acrobat is a very useful skill for graphic designers focused on print design.

 Not technically a word processing software, but related to the print industry is QuarkXPress.
 This print production software is used for creating and editing complex page layouts (e.g. for magazines and newspapers).